 The New Entrant Support Scheme aims to help new starters into farming to access land and finance to build innovative new land based businesses.
-We plan to run pilots for this scheme from 2022 to 2023.
+We are running pilots for this scheme in 2023.

 Eligibility: To be developed in partnership with stakeholders.